ASalah007/bld-project2/README.md

 # Udemy Clone

-# Runnging
+# Run Project
-to run this project on your local machine
+To run this project on your local machine

 1. clone this project
 2. cd to project directory